-- To create an environment that meets the additional learning needs of each child. - To develop a climate of support in which confidence and self-esteem can flourish without fear of criticism. - To actively involve children and parents in the education of children with additional learning needs. - To assess children with additional educational needs and to provide for those needs so that the children achieve according to their abilities. - To use the expertise of the ALNCO (Additional Learning Needs Co-ordinator) and external agency specialists. - To ensure that all children have access to a broad and balanced curriculum. - To implement the Special Needs Code of Practice. - To prepare the school community and to develop procedures in readiness for the implementation of the Additional Learning Needs and Education Tribunal (Wales) Act in September 2021. - To keep abreast of new initiatives and developments in the area of additional needs education and to develop school practices as appropriate. - To ensure equality of opportunity.
+- To create an environment that meets the additional learning needs of each child. - To develop a climate of support in which confidence and self-esteem can flourish without fear of criticism. - To actively involve children and parents in the education of children with additional learning needs. - To assess children with additional learning needs and to provide for those needs so that the children achieve according to their abilities. - To use the expertise of the ALNCO (Additional Learning Needs Co-ordinator) and external agency specialists. - To ensure that all children have access to a broad and balanced curriculum. - To implement the new ALN and Educational Tribunal (Wales) Act. - To keep abreast of new initiatives and developments in the area of additional needs education and to develop school practices as appropriate. - To ensure equality of opportunity.